kicohen/microsoft_space/readme.md

 * Duplicating Events

 ### Bugs:
+* Change the event status on the profile page to something that is easier to understand
 * Responsiveness of slideshow on About page.
 * Event Date picker on Event Update page.